Pine Knob Music Theatre: Video, audio, photographic appearances

 Jackson Browne used a photograph of himself and future wife Lynne Sweeney standing in the Pine Knob loading dock door in the booklet of his Running On Empty album.
 The photo was taken on August 21, 1977, by photographer Joel Bernstein.

 The front cover of Joni Mitchell's 1974 live album, Miles of Aisles, features the interior of the pavilion as it appeared at the time, although the tracks on the album were recorded at venues in California.

 Green Day's second live album, Awesome as Fuck, includes a version of "J.A.R.", recorded at DTE on August 23, 2010.

 The J. Geils Band recorded their third live album, Showtime!, during a sold-out week-long stand at Pine Knob in early September, 1982.

+Kansas' first live album, Two for the Show, contains selections recorded at Pine Knob.
+Frontman Robby Steinhardt can be heard saying "Good evening, Pine Knob Clarkston and welcome to Kansas" as the volume fades on one of the album's sides, after the song "The Wall."

 The fourth incarnation of Ringo Starr & His All-Starr Band, featuring Peter Frampton, Gary Brooker, Jack Bruce and Simon Kirke, filmed their performance at Pine Knob in May 1998 for home video release.
 To date, "Ringo Starr & His Fourth All-Starr Band" has only been released on VHS and has not been re-issued, although clips appear on 2001's "The Best of Ringo Starr & His All-Starr Band So Far".

 Steely Dan's Alive in America album features four tracks ("Bodhisattva", "Peg", "Kid Charlemagne" and "Sign in Stranger") that were recorded during the band's August 27, 1994 performance at Pine Knob.

 Def Leppard released a live CD/DVD And There Will Be a Next Time...
 Live from Detroit which was recorded at a concert at DTE in July 2016.

 Roxy Music Live contains two songs, (Remake/Remodel) and (Oh Yeah!), recorded from their July 29, 2001 show at Pine Knob.

-One of the most famous photographs of Cliff Burton, second bassist of Metallica, was taken by Ross Halfin at Pine Knob on July 21, 1986 during the Master of Puppets Tour.
+One of the most famous photographs of Cliff Burton, second bassist of Metallica, was taken by Ross Halfin at Pine Knob on July 21, 1986, during the Damage, Inc. Tour.